Water Hydrologic Cycle

 Sublimation

-The state change directly from solid water (snow or ice) to water vapor.
+The state changes directly from solid water (snow or ice) to water vapor.

 Transpiration